Sreyeesh/ResumeForge/resumes/master-resume.md

 *January 2024 – August 2024 | Estonia*
 - Architected and deployed **cloud infrastructure** using **Docker** and **AWS EC2** for scalable full-stack applications.
 - Developed **Python-based automation scripts** for **CI/CD pipelines** and backend services.
 - Integrated **ShotGrid** for project tracking and **Deadline Monitor** for render management across teams.
-- Transitioned legacy codebases from **Python 2 to 3**, enhancing system performance and reliability.

 ### **Lighting Technical Director | DNEG**
 *August 2022 – March 2023 | London, UK*
 - Automated lighting and rendering processes with **Python** and **Katana**, integrating **RenderMan** for optimized shaders.
 - Developed **full-stack applications** to monitor render processes, integrating **React** for the frontend and **Python** for backend services.
 - Managed **render queues** using **Deadline Monitor** and optimized system performance and uptime.
+- Led modernization of legacy Python codebase for lighting automation tools, improving pipeline stability and maintainability.

 ### **Render Wrangler | Boulder Media**
 *November 2019 – January 2021 | Dublin, Ireland*